anup-cloudguru/foundational-linux-training-projects/03-linux-fundamentals/02-files-and-directory-permissions-chmod.md

 2. **Write (w)**: Allows the user to modify or delete the contents of a file.
 3. **Execute (x)**: Allows the user to run a file, if it's a program or script.

-Not all files need the `execute` permission.
+> **💡 Note**: Not all files need the `execute` permission.
 For instance, if the file is a document or image, execute permissions are unnecessary.
 However, if it’s a script or program, execute permissions allow it to be run as a program.

+---

-### **Levels of Permissions**
+### **⚙️ Levels of Permissions**

 Permissions can be set at three different levels: